 21.190.2 CONTENT OF RECORDS [Eff.
-11/1/13]
+5/1/16]

-- A. A confidential record shall be maintained for each individual.
+- A confidential record shall be maintained for each individual.
 Records shall be dated and legibly recorded in ink or in electronic format.

-- B. Documents shall include, if applicable:
+- B. Documents shall include, where applicable:

 - Consent to treatment;

 - Consent to release confidential information;

 - Assessments and screenings;

 - Admission summary;

 - 5. Service plan;

 - Re-assessment(s);

 - 7. Progress notes;

 - 8. Medication administration or monitoring record;

 - 9. Physician's orders;

 - 10. Documentation of on-going services provided by external services providers;

-- 11. Advance directives:
+- Advance directives;

 - 12. Acknowledgements and disclosures;

-- 13. Legal and court paperwork;
+- 13. Legal and court paperwork; and,

-14. Discharge summaries.
+- 14. Discharge summaries.

+- C. See specific program areas for additional content of record requirements.

 21.190.3 ASSESSMENT [Eff.
-11/1/13]
+5/1/16]

-- A. A comprehensive evidence-based or best practices assessment shall be completed as soon as is reasonable upon admission and no later than seven (7) business days of admission into services with the noted exceptions: - 1.
-Acute Treatment Unit: within 24 hours of admission. - 2.
-Detoxification units, inpatient hospitalization: within 72 hours of admission. - B. Assessment shall continue throughout the course of treatment and shall be reviewed and updated when there is a change in the person's level of care or functioning, or, at minimum, every six months. - C. All methods and procedures used to assess and evaluate an individual shall be developmentally and age appropriate, culturally responsive, and conducted in the individual's preferred language and/or mode of communication. - D. The assessment shall be documented in the individual record and, at minimum, include the following where information is available and applicable: - 1.
-Identification and demographic data. - 2.
-Presenting problem, duration, and readiness for treatment. - Mental health. - 4.
-Substance use. - Physical and dental health status. - 6.
-A diagnosis with sufficient supporting criteria and any subsequent changes in diagnosis. - 7.
-A mental status examination for each individual who is given a diagnosis. - 8.
-History of involuntary treatment. - 9.
+- A. A comprehensive best practices assessment shall be completed as soon as is reasonable upon admission and no later than seven (7) business days of admission into services with the noted exceptions: - 1.
+Acute Treatment Unit: within twenty-four (24) hours of admission. - 2.
+Withdrawal Management units, inpatient hospitalization: within seventy-two (72) hours of admission. - B. Assessment shall continue throughout the course of treatment and shall be reviewed and updated when there is a change in the person's level of care or functioning, or, must occur at minimum, every six months. - C. All methods and procedures used to assess and evaluate an individual shall be developmentally and age appropriate, culturally responsive, and conducted in the individual's preferred language and/or mode of communication. - D. The assessment shall be documented in the individual record and, at minimum, include the following where information is available and applicable: - 1.
+Identification and demographic data; - 2.
+Chief complaint/presenting problem; - Mental health history; - 4.
+Substance use; - 5.
+Physical and dental health status; - 6.
+A diagnosis with sufficient supporting criteria and any subsequent changes in diagnosis; - 7.
+A mental status examination for each individual who is given a diagnosis; - 8.
+History of involuntary treatment; - 9.
 Advance directives. - 10.
-Capacity for self-sufficiency and daily functioning. - 11.
-Cultural factors that may impact treatment, including age, ethnicity, linguistic/communication needs, gender, sexual orientation, relational roles, spiritual beliefs, socio-economic status, personal values, level of acculturation and/or assimilation, and coping skills. - 12.
-Education, vocational training. - 13.
-Family and social relationships. - 14.
-Trauma. - 15.
-Physical/sexual abuse or perpetration and current risk.
+Capacity for self-sufficiency and daily functioning; - Cultural factors that may impact treatment, including age, ethnicity, linguistic/communication needs, gender, sexual orientation, relational roles, spiritual beliefs, socio-economic status, personal values, level of acculturation and/or assimilation, and coping skills; - 12.
+Education, vocational training, and military service; - 13.
+Family and social relationships; - 14.
+Trauma; - 15.
+Physical/sexual abuse or perpetration and current risk;

-- 16. Legal issues. - 17.
-Issues specific to older adults such as hearing loss, vision loss, strength; mobility and other aging issues. - 18.
-Issues specific to children/adolescents such as growth and development, daily activities, legal guardians and need for family involvement and engagement in the child's treatment. - 19.
-Strengths, abilities, skills, and interests. - Barriers to treatment. - E. See specific program areas for additional assessment requirements.
+- 16. Legal issues; - 17.
+Issues specific to older adults such as hearing loss, vision loss, strength; mobility and other aging issues; - 18.
+Issues specific to children/adolescents such as growth and development, daily activities, legal guardians and need for family involvement and engagement in the child's treatment; - 19.
+Strengths, abilities, skills, and interests; and, - Barriers to treatment. - E. See specific program areas for additional assessment requirements.